Different tire pressures

 Uneven tire wear

-- Change tires
+- Replace the tires

-Brake pads are oily, hardened or unevenly worn
+Brake pads are oily, hardened or worn unevenly

-- Replace pads
+- Replace the pads

 - Clean the guide pins

-- Run out or replace pistons
+- Expand or replace pistons

 Brake discs have deep grooves or have become too thin